David-Sweeney/StellarMortis/README.md

 This will calculate the microlensing events caused by the population of black holes and neutron stars and save the output to `./BH_events.ecsv`.

 ### Starting from a CSV file
 If the microlensing events are to be calculated at a later time then the microlensing events can be calculated from a CSV file.
 This is done by instantiating a `Microlensing` object and calling the `calculate_microlensing()` function.
-The method takes the following parameters:
+The function takes the following parameters:

 - `filepath` &mdash; The filepath of the CSV file containing the microlensing events.
 - `run_name` &mdash; The name of the run.
 This will be used to name the output file.